-The Brussels Card offers free admission to 44 attractions and museums in Brussels.
-It also includes wide-ranging discounts for numerous restaurants, stores and pubs!
+The Brussels Card offers free admission to 44 museums in Brussels.
+It also includes wide-ranging discounts for numerous guided tours, attractions, restaurants, stores and bars!

 Free entrance to top attractions